jlperla/web-academic/content/post/ubc-course-advice/index.md

 Depending on what you enjoyed, here is a non-exhaustive list of other courses which might expand your interest perspectives.
 - **MATH 302 (Introduction to Probability)**: A fun, extremely important class for both CS and economics.
 Relatively easy grading for a math class.
 Alternatively, take **STATS 302**
-  - Note that ECON327/325 is an equivalent prerews in some cases.
+  - Note that ECON327/325 is an equivalent prereqs in some cases.
 - **CPSC 322 (Introduction to Artificial Intelligence)**
 - **CPSC 430 (Computers and Society)**
 - **CPSC 320 (Intermediate Algorithm Design and Analysis)**: Core course for 4th year theory, discrete math, etc.